 Our approach to tax

-Inchcape is a leading global premium automotive Group, operating in 40 national markets with a portfolio of the world’s leading car brands in the luxury and premium segments.
+Inchcape is the leading independent multi-brand global automotive distributor, operating in over 40 markets and territories with a portfolio of the world’s leading automotive brands.
+Inchcape has diversified multi-channel revenue streams including sale of new and used vehicles, parts, service, finance and insurance.
 Inchcape’s purpose is to bring mobility to the world’s communities – for today, for tomorrow and for the better.

-Our approach to tax seeks to support this purpose and also balance the interests of our various stakeholders including customers, suppliers, shareholders, governments and employees.
+Our approach to tax supports this purpose and also balances the interests of our various stakeholders including customers, suppliers, shareholders, governments and employees.

 Scope of the tax policy

-The Group tax strategy applies to all entities in the Group as well as all Directors and employees whose actions or responsibilities impact on the management of tax.
+The Group’s tax strategy applies to all entities in the Group as well as all Directors and employees whose actions or responsibilities impact on the management of tax.

 Tax governance framework

 The Chief Financial Officer is responsible for the Group’s tax strategy which is overseen and approved by the Main Board.
 The Chief Financial Officer delegates the implementation of the Group’s tax strategy to the Group Tax Director and delivery of the strategy is supported by the Group tax team and finance teams.
 The tax strategy is reviewed on a regular basis and any changes are approved by the Main Board.

 In addition, the status of the Group’s tax affairs is regularly reported to the Group Audit Committee and the Group Audit Committee is responsible for monitoring any significant tax matters.
 Audit Committee meetings are attended by the Chief Financial Officer and Group Tax Director.